maravichandran/maravichandran.github.io/_posts/2024-01-15_Marshall_Advice.md

 ## Reasons not to apply

-- You only care about the prestige of the scholarship, and would be unhappy studying in the UK for two years.
+- You only care about the prestige of the scholarship, and would be unhappy living and studying in the UK for two years.
 - You don’t meet the eligibility requirements (US citizen, 3.7 GPA minimum, etc.) Check the website to confirm your eligibility.

 ## Is the Marshall Scholarship worth the time opportunity cost?